kathesch/JuliaTutorial.jl/docs/src/index.md

 end
 ```

-We will need to test it to make sure we weren't forgetting anything.
+We will need to test it to make sure we aren't forgetting anything.

 ```@example 1
 A = rand(5,5)